 In Afghanistan, SHOPS Plus supports the Afghan Social Marketing Organization in marketing and distributing a variety of health products, including child health and family planning products.
 The project is implementing a pilot program that trains beauty parlor owners and staff to conduct outreach and peer education with their clients on key family planning and maternal and child health topics.

 SHOPS Plus analyzed the most recent Demographic and Health Survey data from 24 of the 25 USAID maternal and child survival priority countries to examine where treatment or advice is sought for sick children who experienced at least one of three illnesses: fever, acute respiratory infection, or diarrhea.
-Understanding if and where sick children are taken for care is critical to enhancing childhood illness treatment and improving child survival.
 The public and private sectors are important sources of care for sick children, and their role varies across contexts and socioeconomic statuses.
-Learn more.
+Access all the resources here.